Guest Post by Willis Eschenbach

 Then we’d row back to Laird’s Landing and catch a little nap.
 Get up at six am or so, load the fish into Clayton’s truck and we were off to where Clayton had always sold his fish Chinatown in San Francisco.
 Now, I’d sold fish in Chinatown before, and I wasn’t sure how I’d be received … here’s what had happened.
 Some years before, I’d worked as a crewman for a Sicilian guy named Sam Mazzerino, and we sold our fish in Chinatown.

-Now, doing business with Chinese folks hasn’t always gone in the direction I expected it to take.
+In my life, doing business with Chinese folks hasn’t always gone in the direction I expected it to take.
 There’s always some curious twist in the story.
 We’d put the fish in the back of Sam’s truck and drive up to Chinatown in San Francisco.
 Sam knew all the merchants.
 We went to the first one.
 “How much-a you pay,” Sam said.
 He actually talked like that, like some Italian in a cartoon.
 “Fi’ cent” came the answer.
 “Five-a cent!
 Last-a time you give ten”.
 I eyed the young Chinese guys cleaning and gutting fish while Sam talked to the owner.
 They all used razor-sharp cleavers.
 A cut, a slice, a few well-aimed chops and it was done.

 One day, after weeks and weeks of this same stuff, Sam couldn’t take it.
 He stomped out, irate at the eight cent offer for Extra Medium pompano or something.
 We went to the next guy.
 “Seven cent,” he said.
 The next guy said six.
 We went back to the first guy.
 He offered “fi’ cent”.
 We went on the street.
 Sam swore in Sicilian, unusual for him, I could see the steam coming out of his ears.
 His usual big swear was “Jesakreisalminey”, which was so slurred it had taken me a week to translate to “Jesus Christ Almighty”.
 He pulled over and parked in the street.
 He opened the back.
 He said, “Sell-a quick, boys, we no gotta much time. ” He sang out “Cheap-a pompano!
 Caught last night!
 Fresh Pompano!”
 Immediately we were swamped in a tide of Chinese housewives, a shopping rugby team which gives no quarter.
 The crowd kept growing and pressing in on us in a Chinese scrum.
 We charged a dollar a bag, we charged a dollar for three fish and a dollar for five fish.
 We gave no ground, we offered no change.
 At some point, Sam tapped my arm and pointed.